-There is an equivalent form for the interactions given by Eqs.
-(G.5.13) and (G.5.16) where \mathscr{L}{int} is written in terms of charge-conjugated Dirac fields [after using Eq.
-(G.1.90)].
+There is an equivalent form for the interactions given by eqs.
+(G.5.13) and (G.5.16) where \mathcal{L}{int} is written in terms of charge-conjugated Dirac fields [after using eq.
+(G.1.91)].
 The Feynman rules involving Dirac fermions can take two possible forms, as shown in Figs. G.5.3 and G.5.4.
 As previously noted, the direction of an arrow on a Dirac fermion line indicates the direction of the fermion charge flow (whereas the arrow on the Majorana fermion line is unconnected to charge flow).
-However, we are free to choose either a Ψ or Ψ^{C} line to represent a Dirac fermion at any place in a given Feynman graph.147 For any decay or scattering process, a suitable choice of either the Ψ -rule or the Ψ^{C} -rule at each vertex (the choice can
+However, we are free to choose either a Ψ or Ψ^C line to represent a Dirac fermion at any place in a given Feynman graph.
+For any decay or scattering process, a suitable choice of either the Ψ -rule or the Ψ^C -rule at each vertex (the choice can be different at different vertices), will guarantee that the arrow directions on fermion lines flow continuously through the Feynman diagram.
+Then, to evaluate an invariant amplitude, one should traverse any continuous fermion line (either Ψ or Ψ^C) by moving antiparallel to the direction of the fermion arrows, as indicated by the order of the four-component spinor labels in the Feynman rules of Figs. G.5.3 and G.5.4.
+Examples will be provided in Appendix G.6.